Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 17.
 Displaying all the lines in the file /etc/passwd that do not contain the pattern “bin”.
 Task 18.
 Displaying all lines of the file /etc/ssh/sshd_config starting with a letter including capital letters Task 19.
 Replacing all characters A and c from input to Z and e respectively.
+Task 20.
+Creating a script that removes all letters c and C from input.